antfu/antfu.me/pages/posts/ai-qrcode.md

 ## QR Code Image

-A few weeks ago, someone made headlines when they successfully integrated ControlNet with QR Code, and [the tweets](https://twitter.com/LinusEkenstam/status/1666183905039245315) about it went viral.
-And I managed to find the original article in Chinese: [Use AI to Generate Scannable Images](https://mp.weixin.qq.com/s/i4WR5ULH1ZZYl8Watf3EPw).
-Unfortunately, I couldn't find an English version of the article.
-The concept behind it is fascinating, but it seems that the original authors haven't released the model.
+A few weeks ago, [`nhciao` on reddit posted a series of artistic QR codes](https://www.reddit.com/r/StableDiffusion/comments/141hg9x/controlnet_for_qr_code/) created using Stable Diffusion and [ControlNet](https://github.com/lllyasviel/ControlNet).
+The concept behind them fascinated me, and I defintely want to make one for my own.
+So I did some research and managed to find the original article in Chinese: [Use AI to Generate Scannable Images](https://mp.weixin.qq.com/s/i4WR5ULH1ZZYl8Watf3EPw).
+The author provided insights into their motivations and the process of training the model, although they did not release the model itself.
+On the other hand, they are building a service called [QRBTF.AI](https://qrbtf.com/) to generated suh QR code, however it is not yet available.

-Until another day I found an alternative model [QR Pattern Controlnet Model](https://civitai.com/models/90940/controlnet-qr-pattern-qr-codes) on [CivitAI](https://civitai.com).
-So I decided to give it a try.
+Until another day I found an community model [QR Pattern Controlnet Model](https://civitai.com/models/90940/controlnet-qr-pattern-qr-codes) on [CivitAI](https://civitai.com).
+I know I got to give it a try!

 ## Setup